Betalipothrixvirus

 Betalipothrixvirus is a genus of viruses in the family Lipothrixviridae.
 Archaea serve as natural hosts.
 The genus contains six species.

+All species within the genus have linear double-stranded DNA genomes and some infect hyperthermophilic crenarchaea of the orders Sulfolobales.

+Etymology: the root of the word (Beta)Lipothrix: from Greek, "fat hair", referring to the virion shape(SIB).

 Taxonomy

 The following six species are assigned to the genus: